Uruguay national football team

 Uruguay has consistently performed well in global football rankings throughout their history, achieving their highest FIFA World Ranking of 2nd place in June 2012.
 In the World Football Elo Ratings, they have also reached the top spot on multiple occasions.
 Uruguay has also developed many rivalries through the years, with the most notable ones being with neighboring countries Argentina, known as the Clásico del Río de la Plata based on their geographical location and cultural similarities, and Brazil, known as the Clásico del Río Negro in reference to the 1950 FIFA World Cup final known to football fans as the Maracanazo.
-Additionally, FIFA officially recognizes Uruguay as Champions of World Champions, following their victory in the 1980 World Champions' Gold Cup (also known as the 1980 Mundialito).
-This unique designation makes Uruguay the only national team in football history to be formally acknowledged by FIFA with that title.

 History

 Beginnings (1900–1916)

-Historically, football has been a fundamental element in the consolidation of Uruguayan nationality and in projecting Uruguay’s image internationally at the beginning of the 20th century.
+Historically, football has been a fundamental element in the consolidation of Uruguayan nationality and in projecting Uruguay's image internationally at the beginning of the 20th century.

 Uruguay is one of the most successful teams in the world, having won nineteen official competitions recognized by FIFA, a world record at senior national team level.
 These include two editions of the FIFA World Cup, two editions of the Olympic Games when they were contested by senior national teams and organized by FIFA (at that time, the only global-level football competition), and fifteen editions of the Copa América.

 Uruguay was the first national team, along with Argentina, to play an international match outside the British Isles, on 16 May 1901 in Montevideo, with Argentina winning 3–2.
 However, because the sides were combined teams rather than national selections, the match is considered unofficial.
 In that game, Frank Chevallier Boutell, president of the Argentine Association Football League, served as a linesman.

-A precedent suggests there was an even earlier match, though not between the two countries’ national teams, but between representative teams of their capitals, Buenos Aires and Montevideo, on 15 August 1889.
+A precedent suggests there was an even earlier match, though not between the two countries' national teams, but between representative teams of their capitals, Buenos Aires and Montevideo, on 15 August 1889.
 Two representative sides from the two capitals faced each other in commemoration of the seventieth anniversary of Queen Victoria of the United Kingdom.
-Supposedly, the match took place at the so-called New Ground in La Blanqueada and ended with a 3-0 victory for the Buenos Aires team over the Montevideo team.
+Supposedly, the match took place at the so-called New Ground in La Blanqueada and ended with a 3–0 victory for the Buenos Aires team over the Montevideo team.